Highways in Greece: A6 (Attiki Odos)

-The A6 motorway, or Attiki Odos, forms part of the urban motorway network of Athens's metropolitan area.
+The A6 motorway is the main route of the Attiki Odos system, which forms the urban motorway and ring road network of the Athens metropolitan area.
 Its full length is 65 km and it is also planned to be extended to various directions, bringing its total length to 141 km.
-The Attiki Odos has various auxiliary routes, namely the Aigaleo Ring Road (A65) and the Hymettus Ring Road (A62), serving parts of western and eastern Athens respectively; while the 6 km (4 mi) section leading from the main route to the Athens International Airport is numbered as the A64.
+The Attiki Odos has various auxiliary routes, serving parts of the Athens suburbs and the wider Attica region, including Athens International Airport.